travisj/rachelloves.nyc/content/2022-01-16-first-blog-post.md

 +++
-title = "Welcome"
+title = "Welcome to the Energy Future!"
 [taxonomies]
 tags = ["welcome", "something", "nothing"]
 +++

-Welcome to blog. 🤪
+My name is Rachel.
+I live in Brooklyn.
+I am working to remove fossil fuels from my life.
+Follow along as I document how our family is transforming our home into a (hopefully) net zero, solar-powered, future machine!

 ## more details

-here are some things i'm going to share with you:
+Some things I'm hoping to share with you:

-- 🏡 house stuff
+- home remodel progress
-- ⚡️ energy stuff
+- energy efficiency details
-- 👧 kid stuff
+- climate change science and news
+- family fun